-Suitable Site Conditions: Areas where land adjacent to a stream, wetland or lake is being converted from other uses such as agriculture or non-native grasses to a native prairie reconstruction.
+Suitable Site Conditions: Areas with mesic to dry soils adjacent to a stream, wetland or lake is being converted from other uses such as agriculture or non-native grasses to a native prairie reconstruction.

 How to Modify for Site Conditions and Goals: This mix includes a list of additional species that can be considered to add species diversity.
-Site conditions such as sunlight, soils, hydrology, and existing
+Site conditions such as sunlight, soils, hydrology, and existing vegetation along with functional goals for the project such as carbon sequestration, pollinator habitat, and benefit to grassland bird species can all have an influence on species selection and the modification of seed mixes.

 Site Preparation: Primary goals for site preparation tend to focus on controlling weed species and providing ideal growing conditions for seed or plants to be installed.
 Site preparation methods vary depending on past uses of the site that can contribute to soil condition and the amount and type of problematic weed species present.
 The protection of microorganism populations and native seedbanks, preventing soil erosion, and managing weed establishment are all considerations during the site preparation process.
-In most cases, non-herbicide methods are preferred over methods that include repeated, intensive herbicide methods to protect aquatic organisms and soil microfauna, but on large acreages herbicides may be the most efficient method of controlling some invasive perennial species.
+In most cases, nonherbicide methods are preferred over methods that include repeated, intensive herbicide methods to protect aquatic organisms and soil microfauna, but on large acreages herbicides may be the most efficient method of controlling some invasive perennial species.
 It is common for many conservation plantings to transition from corn or soybean production.
 Fields that have been in agricultural production will need a chemical history in order to know if there will be herbicide carry-over that may prevent growth or harm vegetation establishment.

-Another consideration is that several chemicals being used for weed control, act as pre-emergents or post-emergents (designed to inhibit germination) and can be a problem for native vegetation establishment from seed.
+Another consideration is that several chemicals being used for weed control, including Glyphosate act as preemergents or post-emergents (designed to inhibit germination) and can be a problem for native vegetation establishment from seed.
 Investigate prior chemical use and labels to help define probability of having chemical carryover that could/should be addressed by using temporary cover crops to allow time for chemicals to break down.
 If a site is dominated by problematic perennial weeds such as smooth brome, quack grass, or bluegrass, it will need to have a longer site prep time prior to planting.
 One way to do this is to use 1-2 seasons of agricultural row-crops or densely seeded temporary covers.
 Temporary covers both act to smother problematic weeds and improve overall soil structure and function.
 For sites in agricultural production, herbicide application is often recommended, as tilling alone may re-suspend the rhizomes, allowing them to continue growing.